lk1007/ECE_4160_Labs/Lab_4.markdown

 As can be seen from this graph, the roll and pitch oscillate slightly as the slightly off horizontal imu rotates around the z axis.
 The yaw from the gyroscope though offset can be seen decreasing and increasing as the car rotates around its axis.
 <img src="../images/TOF_STUNT.png" alt="Italian Trulli" width="100%">
 Unfortunately, one of the TOF sensors didn't show in the graph, but the other can be seen measuring about .1m which is facing towards the ground most likely as the side sensor points towards the ground.
 Near the end of the video, the TOF sensor falls onto the ground thus bringing the distance measurement close to 0.

+The TOF sensors have various errors with weak pin connections and such, so I made the final modification of macros to setup or collect data from the TOF sensors only if the macros TOF1, and TOF2 were defined as 1.